Hatcherrr/ticket-service/README.md

 # ticket-service
+Install maven: https://maven.apache.org/download.cgi, then direct to the project file.

+Use "mvn clean install" to build jar file.
+Then use "java -cp ./target/ticket-service.jar com.mercury.ticketservice.TicketServiceApplication" to run this application

 Set every seat with a priority, then use PriorityQueue to solve this problem.

 Assumption: Best Seats are the seats which located at middle of the venue.